-- Test time-base having delaying sweep capabilities and compatible with the Tektronix 7000-series oscilloscope.
-Type 7B51 used in these checks. - Vertical amplifier for use with Tektronix 7000-series oscilloscopes.
-Bandwidth, 100 MHz or greater; deflection factor, 5 volts to less than 50 millivolts.
+- 1. Test time-base having delaying sweep capabilities and compatible with the Tektronix 7000-series oscilloscope.
+Type 7B50 used in these checks. - 2.
+Vertical amplifier for use with Tektronix 7000-series oscilloscopes.
+Bandwidth, 100 MHz or greater; deflection factor, 5 volts to 5 millivolts.
 Tektronix Type 7A16 used in these checks. - 3.
 Oscilloscope.
 Tektronix Type 7504 or Type 7704.